Cocktail Fun

 Instructions

-If using egg white, dry shake all ingredients (without ice) to create a frothy texture.
+1. If using egg white, dry shake all ingredients without ice first.

-Add ice and shake again vigorously for about 15 seconds.
+2. Add ice and shake again until very cold.